p0nce/d-idioms/idioms/DConf 2022 Subjective Report.md

 > None of the language designer here had a life plan to become language designers.
 Life just happens.
 Day 2 was super interesting.

 _BeerConf happens.
-I have to explain in great details why I don't like `@safe`, I didn't realized before having to explain.
-Met a HDL Danish engineer doing rightful D._
+I have to explain in great details why I don't like `@safe`, I didn't realized before having to explain._

+&nbsp;

 # Dconf subjective report Day 3 (03/08/2022):